 *Tremendous progress on a new business opportunity called the Oral History Project

-Today we focus on step one: Decide which parts of our life we want to focus on in the coming year.
+2: Our first step is a simple one: Decide which parts of our life we want to focus on in the coming year.

 “One thing you can do to get ready for your session is to think about the key areas of your life,” writes Trent.
 “There are lots of lists of such areas and I think different lists work well for different people.
 For me, there are ten areas I really care about.”

 Personally, I recommend reducing the number of categories to simplify the process.
-As you will see in later steps, there is quite a bit of work to do in each of the categories we choose.
+As you will see in later steps, there is quite a bit of work to do in each area we choose.